PrimeTimeTran/npm-rn-counter/README.md

 npx create-expo-app npm-rn-counter
 ```

-- Define the module we want to expose to other projects inside of `./index.js`.
+- Export modules we want to expose to other projects inside of `./index.js`.

 ```js
 import Counter from "./src/lib/components/Counter";